Code-Institute-Submissions/Upon-Wonder/README.md

 ### UX/UI goals
 * Make navigation easy and clear for any visitor with good UX structure.
-* Make all information on the page easy to understand.
+* Make all information on the page easy to find and understand.
 * Customize the web page to be fully responsive to fit all devices.
 * Reflect the band's image through good color choices and fonts that accompany to all pages of the website.

 ### Visitor stories
 * As a new visitor I want to get easy access to information about the band, each bandmember and where I can listen to their music.
-* As a fan/new or returning visitor I want to get easy access to information about uppcoming tour dates and where I can buy tickets.
+* As a visitor I want to get easy access to information about uppcoming tour dates and where I can buy tickets.
 * As a fan of the band I want to be able to buy merchandise or be directed to where I can buy it.
 * As a fan I want to get access to view high quality images and videos of the band.